Fundamentals of Intensive Care Pharmacy

 On completion of the Workshops and Experiential Placement, participants should be able to:

-• Demonstrate the ability to apply clinical reasoning to communicate medication management plans that aim to optimise patient outcomes in a hospital ICU setting
+4. Demonstrate the ability to apply clinical reasoning to communicate medication management plans that aim to optimise patient outcomes in an ICU setting

 Registrations now available